jhill1/SEPwC.github.io/_sources/Software_development.rst

 Testing
 --------

-How do you know your code is correct?
-See this chapter!
+How do you know your code is correct? :ref:`See this chapter <Testing code>`!

 Development process